phalt/blog/content/_index.md

 I am a passionate Technologist.

-I am an expert in Python, Django, HTTP APIs, Service Oriented Architectures, and Domain Driven Design.
+I love building things with Python, Django, HTTP APIs, Service Oriented Architectures, and Domain Driven Design.

 I have over 6 years experience working with tech companies in London and San Francisco.